SCHH Long Call Strategy

 What is a long call on SCHH?

 A long call on SCHH is the long call strategy applied to SCHH (etf).
 The strategy is structurally bullish: A long call buys upside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes above the strike plus premium at expiration.
-With SCHH etf trading near $22.98, the strikes shown on this page are snapped to the nearest listed SCHH chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SCHH etf at $24.11 on the most recent close, the strikes shown on this page are snapped to the nearest listed SCHH chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are SCHH long call max profit and max loss calculated?